-- 4. Second Writing Assignment - Due: Monday, December 13 @ 4:00 PM (electronic only no paper submission required) - ➤ A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
+4. Second Writing Assignment

+- > Due: @ Friday, December 9 @ 4:00 PM (electronic only no paper submission required) - A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
 Papers will be submitted to "Turnitin" for originality assessment.
-Personal privacy is protected. - > Students who have not submitted all assignments prior to the exam or have made no prior arrangements with the Professor to do so will not be permitted to write the Final Exam. - 5.
-Comprehensive / Cumulative Final Exam
+Personal privacy is protected. - Students who have not submitted all assignments prior to the exam or have made no prior arrangements with the Professor to do so will not be permitted to write the Final Exam.

+5. Comprehensive / Cumulative Final Exam

-- Date: Thursday, December 16 @ 9:00 AM in Airhart - The Final Exam will cover all the material covered in the course from the first day to the final day.
+- Date: - The Final Exam will cover all the material covered in the course from the first day to the final day.
 Students must pass the Final Exam to ensure a passing grade in the course.
-Even if a student's accumulated grades are above 50%, the Professor reserves the right to withhold a passing grade for the course if the student fails the Final Exam. - > Students should refrain from scheduling all other commitments (e.g., flights or travel of any sort) that will conflict with the Final Examination schedule.
+Even if a student's accumulated grades are above 50%, the Professor reserves the right to withhold a passing grade for the course if the student fails the Final Exam. - Students should refrain from scheduling all other commitments (e.g., flights or travel of any sort) that will conflict with the Final Examination schedule.
 Final examinations will not be rescheduled to accommodate travel arrangements.